dart-lang/site-www/src/tools/pub/cmd/pub-add.md

 [Global options](/tools/pub/cmd#global-options).

 The options given will apply to all the packages added in an invocation.
-For example `dart pub add test http --dev` will add both package:test and package http as dev-dependencies.
+For example `dart pub add test http --dev` will add both package:test and package:http as dev-dependencies.

 ### `-d, --dev`